 - In a bowl, combine shrimp with sesame oil, Shaoxing wine, salt, white pepper, and cornstarch.
 Mix well and let it marinate for at least 15 minutes.

-- In the same pan or wok, add 1 tbsp of oil.
+- In the same pan or wok, add 1 tablespoon of oil.
 Then add garlic, napa cabbage, and spinach.
 Stir-fry for a few minutes until the vegetables are tender-crisp, around 2-3 minutes.

 - Use a spatula and push the vegetables to the side to create a space in the middle of the pan.
 Add frozen rice cakes to the center and 1 cup of chicken stock over the rice cakes.
 Cover the pot with a lid and let it simmer for 3-4 minutes, or until the rice cakes have softened.